BIMCV-CSUSP/radiomics-midas-new/README.md

 The project workflow goes from raw medical images to a fully trained, statistically validated, and explainable machine learning model.

-¡EACH PART OF THE PROJECT IS IN ONE DIFFERENT BRANCH!
+¡EACH PART OF THE PROJECT IS IN A DIFFERENT BRANCH!

 ## 1. Project Pipeline
 The methodology is divided into three sequential stages: